 That concludes our beginner’s guide to the WordPress settings.
 Through our walk through of these settings pages you’ve seen how you can choose whether your website functions as a blog or more like a traditional website with a static homepage.

 We’ve also covered the settings that govern how discussions take place on your website, and looked at how to change the default image sizes, as well as how to modify the address structure of each individual post on your website.
 Stay tuned for the next post in this series, or check out the archives to see what you’ve missed.

-If you have any questions about these settings, or WordPress in general, please leave a comment below.
+If you have any questions about these settings, or WordPress in general or using Avada with WordPress, please leave a comment below.